meglee67/fastapi_class11/README.md

 - then you need to push it to github; git push
 - it will ask you to login and you need to provide your username and a special key

+- if you don't want to have to login over and over again, you can do; nano ~/ .git-credentials
+- type this into the shell; https://meglee67:theuniquetokenexample
+- then ctrl x to get out
+- then git config --global credential.helper store

 - to auto create a requirments.txt you can do pip freeze > requirements.txt but that lists down a ton of stuff; you only really need the fastapi, uvicorn and pandas